It's that time of year where we focus on accomplishing our academic goals.

 Through this time look for ways to look after yourself.
 Plan study breaks and reward yourself by doing something you find enjoyable and relaxing.
 Psychologists say that we can focus for 45 minutes at one stretch, so scheduled breaks are important for our brain function.

 Thinking positively and putting things into perspective are important during this time.
-Remember that the exam preparation time is only a short few weeks and afterwards you will have time to rest and relax.
+Remember that the exam preparation time is only a short few weeks and afterward you will have time to rest and relax.
 This will be much more enjoyable if you are feeling the satisfaction of having tried your best.
 It is important not to put unnecessary pressure on yourself nor compare yourself to others.
 And remember, if you have worked hard through the year, you will be well prepared; trust the process.

 Kerry Larby, Head of Well-being and Positive Education